cifunibas/Bitcoin-Blockchain-Cryptoassets/.github/issue_template.md

 Describe your feature request.
 A feature request is typically for:
 * Adding new information to a lecture or slide
 * Update outdated or inaccurate information
+* Propose new topic / slide deck

 ### Motivation
-Explain your motivation for the new feature and include a use case.
+Explain why the new feature is relevant.

 ### Sources
 Provide sources in the form of URLs that are relevant to implement the feature.
-Adding or updating content will only be considered if accompanied by relevant sources.
+Additions and updates will only be considered for inclusion if relevant sources are provided.

 ### Licensing
 Provide all relevant licensing information for the requested content and assets.